mpv-player/mpv/DOCS/man/input.rst

 ``osd-par``
     Last known OSD display pixel aspect (can be 0).

+``dvb-channel`` (W)
+    Pair of integers: card,channel of current DVB stream.
+    Can be switched to switch to another channel on the same card.

+``dvb-channel-name`` (RW)
+    Name of current DVB program.
+    On write, a channel-switch to the named channel on the same card is performed.
+Can also be used for channel switching.

 ``sub-text``
     Return the current subtitle text.
 Formatting is stripped.
 If a subtitle is selected, but no text is currently visible, or the subtitle is not